Why It’s Normal to Feel Existential Dread (And How to Overcome It)

 Explore Your Feelings

-When dealing with existential dread, it may help to explore exactly what you’re feeling and why.
 Feelings and emotions can be complicated.
-We don’t always understand the deeper meaning behind our feelings and aren’t always sure why we reacted a certain way to something.
+We don’t always understand the deeper meaning behind our feelings, and we aren’t always sure why we reacted a certain way to something.

 Exploring your feelings isn’t always easy.
 You sometimes must dive deep into your inner psyche, face past trauma, or uncover parts of yourself you’ve tried to hide.